intelligent-agent/redeem/docs/replicape/techspecs.rst

 resistance prevents reaching the current limit causing the steppers to give off a high pitched sound.

 If you are experiencing this, you might want to experiment with the "stealth mode" which will silence all steppers.
-See the :todo:`microstepping configuration` section for more information.
+See the :ref:`microstepping configuration <ConfigStepperMicrostepping>` section for more information.
 Stealth mode might make the steppers somewhat less powerful, but should work for most printers.